An end to violence against children

 “It is high time to protect all of us, the world's children, particularly the most vulnerable.”

-Keita is a member of The KidsRights Youngsters; a unique youth-led advocacy and awareness raising platform of the International Children’s Peace Prize winners, that aims to realise children’s rights, as outlined in the Convention on the Rights of the Child.
-As leading young changemakers, they act locally, speak out to world leaders, influence policy, and engage children and youth worldwide.
+Keita is a member of The KidsRights Youngsters; a unique youth-led advocacy and awareness-raising platform of the International Children’s Peace Prize winners, that aims to realize children’s rights as outlined in the Convention on the Rights of the Child.
+As leading young changemakers, they act locally, speak out to world leaders, influence policy, and engage children and young people worldwide.
+What these inspiring youngsters have achieved on their own is amazing.
+But that is just the beginning.
+With our support, their ambition to change the world can be limitless.

 Advising the International Criminal Court

-The KidsRights Youngsters advised the International Criminal Court on the development of their Policy on Children.
-This policy enables the more effective investigation and prosecution of war crimes against children.
-At the policy launch in 2016, Keita highlighted the importance of child participation and enabling the Court to investigate those situations where its work is needed the most; on Universal Children’s day, The KidsRights Youngsters urged the United Nations Security Council to refer the situation in Syria to the Court without further delays.
+The KidsRights Youngsters advised the International Criminal Court on the development of their Policy on Children, to ensure that war crimes against children are properly investigated and prosecuted.
+Keith spoke at the launch of the policy in 2016, highlighting the importance of child participation, and of empowering the Court to act where its help is most desperately needed.
+On Universal Children's day, The KidsRights Youngsters urged the United Nations Security Council to refer the situation in Syria to the criminal court without delay.